ByronEncinas/ByronEncinas/README.md

-# Byron Encinas Profile
+# Hello!
+I'm Byron Encinas-Velazquez

 Physicist interested in the study of interstellar plasmas, star formation, fusion and mathematical physics.
 Interested in writing code that can be useful to the scientific community.

 <p align="center">
   <img src="https://skillicons.dev/icons?i=fortran,bash,python" alt="Skills">